raquelcrlima/UI-EM3/README.md

 If you use this software for an academic publication, provide proper **attribution**, such as shown below:

 * **Lima, R.C.R., Clifford, E., Keane, M.M.
 (2025).
-UI-EM3 Tool, University of Galway - available at github.com/raquelcrlima/questionnaire-analysis.**
+UI-EM3 Tool, University of Galway - available at github.com/raquelcrlima/UI-EM3.**

 ## APPLICATION

 The application (“UI_EM3_tool.R”) and the files needed to run it ("Example Decision-makers.xlsx", "Example Employees.xlsx", "Example School Students.xlsx" and "Example University Students.xlsx") are all located on the “Tool” folder.

+Random data files that can be used as example in the application are located on the "Example_Random_Data" folder.
+These are not actual data collected by the original study, but randomly generated data.
+The download and use of these files are optional and should be used as example only.
+If downloaded, they don't need to be located in the same folder as the application (“UI_EM3_tool.R”) in your computer, as they need to be manually input into the tool according to the application's instructions.

 ## DOWNLOAD